 He was never married; no common law in New Mexico--had Girlfriend of 15+ years; he never paid a dime of child support.
 I am 44 yrs old in Rhode Island born out of wedlock; father abandoned my mom when she was 3 months preg. in Rhode Island (never showed up the wedding rehearsal the night before the...
 Read more »

 I'm sorry to hear of your loss, and this distressing situation.
 HOWEVER there is no requirement that people list all their children as devisees in a will.
-While that TYPICALLY is what people want, there are many reasons why someone may decide to alter the 'equal distribution'.
-Everything from 'x...Read more »
+While that TYPICALLY is what people want, there are many reasons why someone may decide to alter the 'equal distribution'....Read more »

 Assuming there is no surviving spouse, each of you as siblings have 'equal' priority to begin probate.
 The situation you are in actually is common, and lends itself to a 'simple' solution.
-Assuming two want to sell, and the third doesn't, the third can 'buy out' the other two siblings' interest....Read more »
+Assuming two want to sell, and the third doesn't, the third can 'buy out'...Read more »

 His only asset is his home that is in disrepair and hoarding situation.
 The family has already invested $40k in repair and still not done.
 Can the family receive its compensation prior to credit collectors?